o-ran-sc/nonrtric/sdnc-a1-controller/northbound/nonrt-ric-api/features/README.md

-This module builds the sdnc-a1-northbound which inturn creates the nonrt-ric-api-provider & nonrt-ric-api-model bundles.
+This module builds the two submodules sdnc-nonrt-ric-api & features-nonrt-ric-api which creates the A1 northbound feature.

 To compile, run "mvn clean install".